The Relationship Between Glutathione, Methylation, and MTHFR

 How Does Glutathione Impact Methylation?

-Glutathione also plays an important role in protecting vitamin B12 from being damaged by toxins.
-The interaction between glutathione and vitamin B12 may also protect against diseases related to low vitamin B12.
+Glutathione also plays an important role in protecting vitamin B1214 from being damaged by toxins.
+The interaction between glutathione and vitamin B12 may also protect against diseases15 related to low vitamin B12.
 B12 is an essential precursor in the methylation cycle and the folate cycle.
 Deficient glutathione may affect the ability of B12 to participate in metabolic functions, which in turn affects both the methylation cycle and the folate cycle.

 How Can Supplementation Help?

-Folate supplementation may increase methionine and SAM levels and, as a result, improve methylation.
+Folate supplementation may increase methionine and SAM levels25 and, as a result, improve methylation.
 It has also been suggested that the combination of folate, vitamin B12, and vitamin B6 may improve methylation, increase transsulfuration, and possibly reduce stress.

 The Methyl-Life® product range includes a Methylated Multivitamin made with the internationally-patented Magnafolate® PRO, clinically tested as the world’s purest methylfolate and the most active form of folate in plasma circulation.
 Compared with ordinary folate, Magnafolate® PRO was absorbed faster and utilized more quickly in the body.
 This form of methylfolate can boost glutathione levels and bypasses folate insufficiency due to MTHFR deficiency, entering the folate cycle directly without the need for further enzymatic modification.